Family Encyclopedia >> Science

 The dwarf planet Eris

-Voyager 1, the furthest human object
+Voyager 1, the farthest human-made object

 Exoplanets SWEEPS-04 and SWEEPS-11